tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchservice/create-skillset.md

 After starting the skillset name with a letter or number, the rest of the name can include any letter, number, and dashes as long as the dashes are not consecutive.

  The **api-version** is required.
 It is case-sensitive.
-The current preview version for cognitive search is `api-version=2017-11-11-Preview`.
+The current version is `api-version=2019-05-06`.
 See [API versions in Azure Search](https://docs.microsoft.com/azure/search/search-api-versions) for details.

 ### Request headers